Updated: Nov 29, 2020

 The breeder should be happy to answer any questions you may have.
 A breeder should be able to explain why they chose the two parents they did.
 The answer shouldn't just be "because I owned them both".
 Ask them what traits they liked from each parent, what sort of homes each puppy would be suited to.
 Even in the best litters, individual puppies will be more suited to different homes and your breeder is the best person to ask.

-Good breeders do not breed 5/6/7 different breeds of dogs, or mix their dogs just for a funky new crossbreed name or to meet a new trend.
+Good breeders do not breed 5/6/7 different breeds (there exceptions to this but this can be a warning sign) of dogs, or mix their dogs just to meet a new trend or supply a demand.
 They breed with thought and care for every mating.

 You will likely find a good breeder will ask you lots of personal questions.
 They want to ensure their puppies are going to a good home so don't be offended by this.
 Alarm bells should ring if the breeder doesn't ask you anything and hands the puppy right over.